 Children's Reading Room

-Teachers may arrange to bring groups to the library, by appointment; contact email@example.com to inquire about arranging a visit to the library.
+Teachers may arrange to bring groups to the library, by appointment; contact the library in advance.

 The Metropolitan Museum of Art libraries have created the following collection development policy as a planning guide for developing the Nolen Library collection, and to clarify the selection criteria used to build and maintain that collection.

 The primary mission of Nolen Library is to promote an understanding of The Met’s collections and the broader history of art, through access to print and electronic resources for Museum staff, educators, and visitors of all ages and abilities.
 To further this mission Nolen Library creates and supports public and targeted-audience programs in collaboration with other museum departments.

 For more information about the library, call 212-570-3788 or email email@example.com.